marcha83/cloudformations_keycloak-fargate-pg/README.md

 # This repo covers CloudFormations templates to install and configure keycloak service with postgreSQL db on AWS cloud using AWS resources (VPC, subnets, LB, ECS-fargate, postgreSQL db..)

 <br/><br/>

+## Disclaimer

+This is only for testing purpose with mainly focus on CloudFormation infrastructure concept templates and less on content of keycloak container

+<br/><br/>

 ## Infrastructure diagram

 ![infrastructure-overview](images/infrastructure_diagram.jpg)